What is a second mortgage, and how does it work?

 - Low interest rates.
 While higher than a purchase mortgage, a second mortgage boasts some of the lowest interest rates available — lower than personal loans and credit cards.

 - Multiple options for withdrawing funds.
-Depending on the exact vehicle, you can opt to receive money in a lump sum (the home equity loan) or draw gradually against it (the home equity line of credit).
+Depending on the exact vehicle, you can opt to receive money in a lump sum (the home equity loan) or receive it in stages (the home equity line of credit).

 - Tax advantages.
 If used for home-related improvements or repairs, second mortgage interest can be tax-deductible.